 Richard Ritenbaugh acknowledges that young people display a proclivity to accept socialism, oblivious to the horrendous damage socialist experiments have brought to the world.
 Politicians of the ilk of Bernie Sanders have fomented hatred toward capitalism . . .

-The eighth commandment seems so simple: "You shall not steal."
+The eighth commandment seems so simple: You shall not steal.
 Yet, it seems that just about everyone on earth has his hand in someone else's pocket!
-John Ritenbaugh documents the ubiquity of thievery, particularly in the U.S., explaining that the solution is equally simple: honest, hard work.

 Of all people, one might think, Christians should be the most blessed, yet they often fall under heavy trials.
 However, the reality is that God is putting us through the paces, correcting us and refining us, to bring us to salvation.

 John Reid observes that many people live in a state of discontent.
 Ironically, what they set their hearts upon (wealth, power, influence) often displaces the love for family and a relationship with God.
 True riches consist of godly character coupled with c. . .

 We, as employees of God's government, are not owed or entitled to anything.
 Pride blinds from seeing the destruction ahead if we refuse to sacrifice.

 Of all animals, sheep need the most care and are extremely vulnerable to predators, pests, and fear, leading to extremely dependent and trusting behavior.

 In an age when globalism is a reality, when immediate contact with far-flung peoples occurs every day, answering "Who is my neighbor?" is a vital necessity.
 En route to explaining Jesus' reply to the lawyer in Luke 10, Charles Whitaker exposes how today's . . .